Dallas Tree Care – A Complete Guide to Tree Watering [UPDATED]

 Summer in Dallas can seem to last forever and just like we need to keep ourselves hydrated, we need to make sure our urban forest has the water it needs.
 However, tree watering can be challenging to do correctly.
 We made this guide to help you make sure you’re not watering too little (or too much!).

-Watering your trees might sound unnecessary, I mean, that’s what they have roots for, isn’t it?
-Well, roots only help if there is enough moisture in the ground to pull from.
-But unfortunately, that often isn’t the case and your shade-giving friends are left thirsty in the Dallas heat.
+Watering your trees might sound unnecessary; isn’t that what their deep roots are for?
+However, roots only work if there is enough moisture in the ground to absorb.
+In a city setting, however, that often isn’t the case, and our urban trees are left thirsty in the Dallas heat.

-With a large portion of the Southwest United States currently or recently in drought, consistent and correct watering is key.
+With a large portion of the Southwest United States constantly struggling against drought, consistent and correct watering is key.
 But what does that mean?
 Is more better?
 How often and when?
 See our top tips below for answers to all of your Dallas tree care and watering questions.

 Dallas Tree Care – Tip Top Tree Tips